 Click the menu button and select .

 - In the Cookies and Site Data section, click

 1. Select Preferences from the Safari menu or hold down the Command key and the comma key at the same time (Command+,)

 3. Click the Remove All Website Data button to remove all stored website data

 1. Click on the menu button situated in the upper right corner.

 2. Click on Settings.

-3. Under Clear browsing data, click on Choose what to clear.
+4. Scroll down to Clear browsing data and click Choose what to clear.